chemacabeza/chemacabeza.github.io/_bash-in-depth/0012-Arrays-and-loops.md

 Now, rather than having one single element in the array there are **two**.
 One associated with index “`0`” and another one associated with index “`20`”.

+### How do you access items of an associative array?

 The way you select an item from an associative array is as follows.

 ```bash